dcbaker/meson-plus-plus/design.md

 ## organization

-AST -> HIR -> backend -> text
+AST -> MIR -> backend -> text

-The HIR looks a lot like Meson's state machine, but without being a state machine, it instead loops over the IR, performing some optimizations (At least dead code elimination, and probably const+copy propegation and folding), and performing lowering passes to convert to the high level
+The MIR looks a lot like Meson's state machine, but without being a state machine, it instead loops over the IR, performing some optimizations (At least dead code elimination, and probably const+copy propegation and folding), and performing lowering passes to convert to the high level